What does Haemnet do?

 The bleeding disorders community is a melting pot of ideas and experiences.

 People with bleeding disorders, carers, advocacy groups, healthcare professionals, industry partners… everyone has a voice that needs to be heard.
 Haemnet creates and facilitates opportunities for all stakeholders to contribute their insights.
 From steering groups and focus groups to publications in The Journal of Haemophilia Practice, we are committed to providing platforms for people in the community to share their knowledge and experience.

 Research reports, scientific publications, articles, videos and animations…these are just a few examples of the content Haemnet produces.

 We do a lot of “boots on the ground” work, from training programmes to research projects, but we understand the importance of creating tangible and engaging content in order to share our findings with the community.

-From creating patient-friendly educational animations and online educational resources for HCPs, to community focus articles and conference publications, we create content for all areas of the bleeding disorders community.
+From creating educational animations and compelling short-films, to community focus articles and conference publications, we create content for all areas of the bleeding disorders community.